 Remember that automation is not about replacing humans with computers but about creating efficiencies in your processes.

 According to statistics, software testing utilizes 40%-50% of total resources and 50%-60% of the total cost of a software development project.
-Start with automation of testing to ensure quality and reduce software development cost.
+Start with automation of testing to ensure quality and reduce MVP development cost.

-This automation allows the software development team to work on the unique business offering and saves time coding common business problems.
+This automation allows the development team to work on the unique business offering and saves time coding common business problems.

 Rewarding accurate time predictions are usually not a good idea, particularly if people behave strategically and stretch the work (lower work quality) to fit the prediction.
 So, if you try to get a low fixed price, it may bring you a low code quality.